FokoHetman/Informatyka-1e-2024/README.md

 ### This is project for `informatyka-1e` at very start of 2024

 # [en_US]
+## why the hell is it public
+github needed that for contributors to work
 ## How to use

 1. Download or clone repo, using: ```git clone https://github.com/FokoHetman/Informatyka-1e-2024.git```.
 To install git just do: ```apt install git``` with su permissions (!!
 Only on Debian-based linuxes !!).